hanleymark/application-website/README.md

 Key learning:

-Using anchors for navigation
+Use ARIA attributes where links not clear for screen readers Using anchors for navigation
 Fixed navigation links at the top of the page
 Play CSS animations when the user scrolls them into the viewport